mosaicnetworks/evm-lite-js/docs/evm-lite-node.md

 callTransaction<R>(tx: Transaction): R;
 ```

--   Automtically parses return from any constant/pure contract function
+-   Automtically parses return from any contract functions that are `view` or `pure`.

 #### `sendTransaction`